 - Visit the dentist regularly for teeth cleanings and exams

-When patients who have a greater risk for tooth decay due to a medical condition, medication or genetics, we offer personalized dental care and oral hygiene advice for keeping your smile as healthy as possible between visits.
+When patients have a greater risk for tooth decay due to a medical condition, medication, or genetics, we offer personalized dental care and oral hygiene advice for keeping your smile as healthy as possible between visits.

 Treatment For Tooth Cavities

 Dr. Trinkner offers a range of general dentistry services to treat any stage of tooth decay.
 Tooth-colored dental fillings are often used to treat teeth with early stages of tooth decay.
 Other options include inlays, onlays, and dental crowns.
 If tooth decay is extensive, a root canal may be necessary.

 Visiting our Columbia dentist office twice a year for routine dental care provides the opportunity for Dr. Trinkner to spot developing tooth decay and other dental concerns in the early stages when a conservative treatment approach can be most effective.

 Replace Your Old Fillings With a Cosmetic Tooth-colored Filling